samtron1412/docs/tech/it/sw/git.md

   patterns match relative to the location of the `.gitignore` file.
 A project normally includes such `.gitignore` files in its repository, containing patterns for files generated as part of the project build.
+    + This file should only exclude files and directories that are a part of the package that should not be versioned (such as the `node_modules` directory) as well as files that are generated (and regenerated) as artifacts of a build process.
 - Patterns read from `$GIT_DIR/info/exclude`.
 - Patterns read from the file specified by the configuration variable `core.excludesFile`.
+    + With this we can set up the global gitignore for our machines.
+Any files created by editors, IDEs, operating systems, etc. are put in this file.

 ### Repository level: .gitignore files